What equipment do professional photographers use?

 Accessories are my favourite thing, and that’s why they take up most of my camera bag.
 They’re often lifesavers, and seemingly random.
 But when that perfect storm hits, and you’ve got the gear to weather it, there’s no better feeling.
 Things like extra batteries and extra memory cards are no-brainers; carry four.
 But tools like a multi-tool, band aids, a maglite or headlamp, bungees, rope or cable ties, always come in handy.
 A sturdy tripod, maybe with a pan tilt head, or even a gorilla pod are almost must-haves these days..
 And having an extra towel, a pen and paper, and business cards is always a good idea.

 When upgrading your photography gear, the most important thing to consider is your overall purpose.
 Will you be shooting mostly weddings, or landscapes for print?
 Action and sporting events, walking through cityscapes, or spending your time deep in nature.
-Your accessories, lenses and extras will all depend on your photography focus.
-But make sure you have the right gear for the job, and make sure you can justify the cost of that gear.
+When you want to become a professional photographer, your accessories, lenses and extras will all depend on your photography focus.
+But make sure you have the right gear for the job.
+Also make sure you can justify the cost of that gear.